 Journalist Samir Jeraj and local homeless people are recording a podcast series, with support from Morley Radio, that captures the lived experienced of Cardboard City and life on the streets around St John’s over the last 40 years.

-We’re recruiting artists to work in homeless hostels, at St John’s and with our youth and community partners to help people find new creative ways of responding to the times and experience better wellbeing through the arts.
+We have recruited an artist-in-residence to work in homeless hostels, at St John’s and with our youth and community partners to help people find new creative ways of responding to the times and experience better wellbeing through the arts.

 Digital and Music creatives